 The governor on the receiving end of the request is the one who signs the governor’s warrant.
 So when Colorado wants a fugitive returned to Colorado, the governor of the other asylum state must sign the governor’s warrant.4 In addition, the governor of the asylum state is responsible for ensuring that the specific procedures for extradition have all been followed.

 48 of the 50 states in the U.S. have adopted the Uniform Criminal Extradition Act (UCEA).
-So while every state is a little different, these 48 states largely follow the same extradition procedures as outlined in the UCEA.
+So, while every state is a little different, these 48 states largely follow the same extradition procedures as outlined in the UCEA.
 The only two states that have not adopted the UCEA are:

-So if a fugitive from Colorado ever escapes to Missouri or South Carolina, Colorado would need to follow their specific laws in attempt to extradite the fugitive.5
+So if a fugitive from Colorado ever escapes to Missouri or South Carolina, Colorado would need to follow their specific laws in an attempt to extradite the fugitive.5

 Although Colorado can pursue fugitives suspected of minor offenses, it generally seeks to extradite only people suspected of major crimes such as murder, sexual assault, drug trafficking, and grand theft.